nahuelsoma/angularjs-mystore/README.md

+This repository contains the project developed in the second and third part of the Angular course.

+The following is a step-by-step description of what was learned in each class.

+---

 # Angular Course: Components and Services

-This repository contains the project developed in the second part of the Angular course.

-The following is a step-by-step description of what was learned in each class.

 ## Components